Lane Kenworthy, The Good Society

 - Putnam, Bowling Alone, ch.
 11; Lane Kenworthy and Timothy Smeeding, “Growing Inequalities and Their Impacts in the United States,” GINI Project, 2013. ↩

-- Lane Kenworthy, “Taxes,” The Good Society; Kenworthy, “Is Big Government Bad for the Economy?,” The Good Society. ↩
+- Kenworthy, “Is Big Government Bad for Freedom, Civil Society, and Happiness?” ↩